eduardo-talavera/react-webpack-task-app/README.md

 - Development: run in a terminal `npm start`
 - Production: run in a terminal `npm run build`

+## Static Files
+to run the static files run inside the project in a terminal `npx serve -s dist`,

 To clone or download the backend click on the following link
 <br>